- a postcard survey mailed to local residents and businesses in the area, (Dec 2018)

 The local retail precincts projects are all about making our local activity centres and main streets great places for people - places that are walkable, sociable, distinctive and vibrant.

 The City of Hobart has been working in recent years to rejuvenate local activity centres in collaboration with the people who live, work and spend time there.
-Lenah Valley has recently been completed and New Town will be constructed in 2019.
+Lenah Valley has recently been completed and the first stage of upgrades in New Town commenced in 2019.
 Attention now turns to Elizabeth Street retail precinct and planning will occur through a co-design community engagement process in 2019.
 We invite everyone to get involved.

 The project is part of the City of Hobart’s Transforming Hobart capital works plan and Hobart’s Local Retail Precinct Plan, which includes Lenah Valley, New Town, Elizabeth Street (midtown), South Hobart and Battery Point.